Idiru/link-sharing-app-front/README.md

 ## Global
 ### Environment variables
-`VITE_BASE_URL` has to be define with your back-end url in order make dynamic API calls.
+`VITE_BASE_URL` should be filled with your back-end url in order make dynamic API calls.

 ## BuilderPage component
 ### Overview